 Chronic Lymphocytic Leukemia/Small Lymphocytic Lymphoma (CLL/SLL)

 Lymphoma is the most common blood cancer.
-The two main forms of lymphoma are Hodgkin lymphoma and non-Hodgkin lymphoma (NHL).
+The two main forms of lymphoma are Hodgkin lymphoma (HL) and non-Hodgkin lymphoma (NHL).
 Lymphoma occurs when cells of the immune system called lymphocytes, a type of white blood cell, grow and multiply uncontrollably.
 Cancerous lymphocytes can travel to many parts of the body, including the lymph nodes, spleen, bone marrow, blood, or other organs, and form a mass called a tumor.
-The body has two main types of lymphocytes that can develop into lymphomas: B-lymphocytes (B-cells) and T-lymphocytes (T-cells).
+The body has two main types of lymphocytes that can develop into lymphomas: B lymphocytes (B cells) and T lymphocytes (T cells).

-Chronic lymphocytic leukemia (CLL) and small lymphocytic lymphoma (SLL) are B-cell lymphomas.
-CLL and SLL are essentially the same disease, the only difference being where the cancer primarily occurs.
+Chronic lymphocytic leukemia (CLL) and small lymphocytic lymphoma (SLL) are cancers that affect the same lymphocytes.
+CLL and SLL are essentially the same disease, with the only difference being the location where the cancer primarily occurs.
 When most of the cancer cells are located in the bloodstream and the bone marrow, the disease is referred to as CLL, although the lymph nodes and spleen are often involved.
 When the cancer cells are located mostly in the lymph nodes, the disease is called SLL.

 Treatment is based on the severity of associated symptoms as well as the rate of cancer growth.
-If patients show no or very few symptoms, doctors may decide not to treat it right away, an approach referred to as "watch and wait" or "watchful waiting."
+If patients show no or few symptoms, doctors may decide not to treat the disease right away, an approach referred to as "watch and wait" or "watchful waiting."
 With this strategy, patients' overall health and disease are monitored through regular checkup visits and various evaluation procedures, such as laboratory and imaging tests.
 Active treatment is started if the patient begins to develop lymphoma-related symptoms or there are signs that the disease is progressing based on testing during follow-up visits.
-Studies have shown that suitable patients who follow a "watch and wait" approach have outcomes similar to those being treated early in the course of the disease.
+Studies have shown that patients with less advanced disease managed with a watch and wait approach have outcomes similar to those who are treated early in the course of the disease.
 However, patients with high-risk disease may need to start treatment right away.

-Some common combination treatment regimens used in the relapsed or refractory setting include:
+Other combination treatment regimens occasionally used in the relapsed/refractory setting include:

 Clinical trials are crucial in identifying effective drugs and determining optimal doses for lymphoma patients.
 Patients interested in participating in a clinical trial should talk to their physician or contact LRF’s Helpline for an individualized clinical trial search by calling (800) 500-9976 or emailing email@example.com.

-Because CLL/SLL is generally characterized by multiple disease relapses after responses to a variety of treatments, patients in remission should have regular visits with a physician who is familiar with their medical history as well as with the treatments they have received.
-Medical tests (such as blood tests and computed axial tomography [CAT] scans) may be required at various times during remission to evaluate the need for additional treatment.
+Because CLL/SLL is generally characterized by multiple disease relapses after responses to a variety of treatments, patients in remission should have regular visits with a physician who is familiar with their medical history and the treatments they have received.
+Medical tests (such as blood tests and computed tomography [CT] scans) may be required at various times during remission to evaluate the need for additional treatment.

 A lymphoma diagnosis often triggers a range of feelings and raises many concerns.
 In addition, cancer treatment can cause physical discomfort.
 Support groups and online message boards can help patients connect with other people who have lymphoma.
 One-to-one peer support programs, such as LRF's Lymphoma Support Network, match lymphoma survivors (or caregivers) with volunteers who have gone through similar experiences.